 Knowing this information at this early stage will help you to prepare for your field experiences, particularly student teaching.

 on how to begin this process.
 You will be working closely with your advisor and your professors in making selections of your work for inclusion in the portfolio.
-All students will be required to purchase LiveText, as part of their registration for COMM103, which they will use for the design of their electronic portfolios.
+All students will be required to purchase LiveText, as part of their registration for ACE103, which they will use for the design of their electronic portfolios.

 You must meet with your designated academic advisor at least one time each semester, during the advising period prior to registration for the following semester.
 You will not be given your PIN number until after you have this meeting.
 At this meeting,

 In addition to this meeting, you will find it necessary to meet with your advisor concerning: